wp-plugins/codepeople-post-map/readme.txt

 = Q: How can I disable all information windows of points? =

 A: Go to the settings of map (the settings page of plugin for settings of all maps, or the settings of a particular map), and uncheck the option "Show info bubbles"

+= Q: How can I use different icons, in the points markers?  =

+A: To use your own icons, you only should to upload the icons images to the following location: "/wp-content/plugins/codepeople-post-map/images/icons/", and then select the image from the list in the point's definition.

+= Q: How can I use particular settings in a map? =

+A: You may use a particular settings in a map, defining the options directly as attributes of shortcode: [codepeople-post-map width="100%"]

+If you are inserting the map in a particular page/post, you may check the field named "Use particular settings for this map", and then entering the particular values in the settings options.

+= Q: Is it possible to display the map as responsive desing? =

+A: Yes, that is possible, you only should to define the width of map with values in percent.
+For example: 100%

 == Screenshots ==